dcmi/usage/proposals/note_date.md

-DCMI Metadata Terms provides the following usage comment for "date":
+DCMI Metadata Terms provides the following usage comment for the property [http://purl.org/dc/terms/date](http://dublincore.org/documents/2012/06/14/dcmi-terms/#terms-date):

     Date may be used to express temporal information at any level of granularity.
 Recommended best practice is to use an encoding scheme, such